-To allow tourists to travel to Sri Lanka with as little worry as possible, the Minister of Tourism Prasanna Ranatunga made an official announcement issuing guidelines that tourists must follow to enjoy the many attractions the country has to offer:
+To allow tourists to travel to Sri Lanka, the Minister of Tourism Prasanna Ranatunga made an official announcement issuing the following entry requirements for Sri Lanka:

-- Everyone arriving in the country must hold a negative coronavirus test taken at least 96 hours prior to embarkation.
+- Everyone arriving in the country must hold a negative coronavirus test taken at least 96 hours prior arriving to the country.

 - You must stay in a government-approved hotel.

-- There are some entertainment restrictions, which means that not some tourist attractions may be closed or, depending on the case, will only be open at certain times of the day.
+- There are some entertainment restrictions, which means that some tourist attractions may be closed or will only be open at certain times of the day.

 - You must travel with a very small, closed group of tourists, and never leave this tour group or interact with the Sri Lankan population.

-- All prospective travellers must apply for a visa online and download the Visit Sri Lanka app.
+- All travellers must apply for a Sri Lanka ETA and download the Visit Sri Lanka app.
 The app will be used for contact tracing, as well as for storing information on test results and hotel bookings.

-Apart from all this, you should be aware that you will have to take frequent Covid-19 tests during and after your visit to the country, which you will have to pay for out of your own money, as no insurance covers these costs.
+- You will have to take frequent Covid-19 tests during and after your visit to the country to be payed with your own money.

-Travellers entering Sri Lanka must undergo a minimum of two Covid tests, and possibly more, depending on the length of their stay.
+Travellers entering Sri Lanka must take a minimum of two Covid tests or more depending on the length of their stay.